 Remember – everyone started somewhere.
 You’re not expected to have the experience of a twenty-something at 18.
 Showing that you're enthusiastic, positive, and ready to learn will put you in an excellent position to be chosen as a candidate.

-Using first-person personal pronouns
+Don’t use first-person personal pronouns

 Think of your CV as a professional document or an essay.
-You wouldn’t write an article or a working document using personal pronouns.
+Usually, you wouldn’t write an article or a working document using personal pronouns.
 We highly recommend writing your CV without using “I”, and certainly never used, “me”, “she”, or “they”.
 Writing in the third person will elevate your CV from a novice to a professional CV writing expert!

 Frequently asked questions about CV writing

-I’m a terrible writer.
 How can I write a good CV?

 How do I write about career gaps?